Visiting a Diabetes Care and Education Specialist

 Programs will also accept direct payment.
 If you do not have insurance and are unable to pay, please ask your local program what options might be available.

 Step 1 Find a program near you.
-Visit the map below to locate an American Diabetes Association recognized or ADCES accredited diabetes self-management education program.
+Visit the map to locate an American Diabetes Association recognized or ADCES accredited diabetes self-management education program.

 Step 2 Call the program.
 Let them know you would like to schedule a visit with a diabetes care and education specialist.
 Have your insurance information ready so they can let you know what is covered.
 If you do not have insurance, you can pay out of pocket.
 The program might also have an assistance program available, so be sure to ask what options are available.